steinfletcher/either/README.md

 A simple algebraic data type for java.
 An Either is commonly used to represent a result that might fail, where the left side contains the error result and the right side contains the success result.
 You can think of this as a more powerful alternative to `Optional`.
+Plays nicely with Java 8 types.

 ## Artifacts